hashicorp/consul/website/source/docs/agent/options.html.md

 *   <a name="performance"></a><a href="#performance">`performance`</a> Available in Consul 0.7 and
     later, this is a nested object that allows tuning the performance of different subsystems in Consul.
-See the [Server Performance](/docs/install/performance.html) guide for more details.
+See the [Server Performance](/docs/install/performance.html) documentation for more details.
 The following parameters are available:

     *   <a name="leave_drain_time"></a><a href="#leave_drain_time">`leave_drain_time`</a> - A duration